 The story that follows is very instructive for anyone applying from a non-target school.
-Please read and see my comments that follow, as there are certain subtle aspects of the story that I want to point out as important -- even thought it may not seem that way.
+Please read and see my comments that follow as there are certain subtle aspects of the story that I want to point out as important — even though they may not seem that way.

 I graduated less than three years ago with undergraduate degrees in business from [Top 200 US University].

 I started working for a small company two years prior to graduating, and I worked my way to the top of the company.
 I had tremendous success there and helped rapidly (and profitably) grow the company, but I was ready to move on.

 I had my eye on management consulting for some time, so I decided to give it a shot.
 I started by applying to a few top firms online (mistake) and was quickly rejected.